 Spot LNG shipping rates plummeted in the first quarter of 2020 as the coronavirus (COVID-19) outbreak had an adverse impact on LNG trade and LNG spot prices.
 The outbreak forced several countries to go into lockdown, leading to decline in the world GDP and consequently weak LNG demand.
 Many LNG cargos were cancelled due to weak Asian LNG demand and high European gas inventories.
 However, LNG demand recovered in the latter half of 2020 as countries started easing the lockdown.
-LNG spot shipping freight rates started increasing from November 2020 on account of the cold snap in Asia, congestion in the Panama Canal, and availability of fewer LNG shipp in the spot market.
+LNG spot shipping freight rates started increasing from November 2020 on account of the cold snap in Asia, congestion in the Panama Canal, and availability of fewer LNG ships in the spot market.
 Higher Asian LNG demand supported spot LNG shipping rates in 2021.
-LNG shipping spot rates have declined since December 2021 as most LNG cargos are moving from the U.S. to Europe rather than to Asia.
-Asian LNG demand has been lacklustre on account of the relatively warm winter in 2021 and higher LNG inventory levels.
+LNG shipping spot rates surged in 2022 mainly driven by European LNG imports as Europe switched towards LNG to end its reliance on Russian gas.
+LNG shipping spot rates softened in 2023 due to high inventory levels both the in Europe and Asia, relatively mild winter and rising nuclear and renewable power in Asia, which limited LNG demand.

-Spot rate for LNG ships January 2012 - February 2022 (U.S. \$ per day)
+Spot rate for LNG ships January 2012 - January 2024 (U.S. \$ per day)